Life can be challenging. School, work, family, and personal struggles can all have an impact on our mental wellness. There are supports available.

 If you are a registered counsellor in one of our communities that would like to partner with CMTN to provide face to face support to our students, please contact Tracey Woodburn, Associate Dean of Learning and Teaching: email@example.com.

-For a comprehensive list of community resources, visit the Learning Resource Centre Resources page and for an extended catalogue of online resources, join the Learner Services BrightSpace shell.
+For a comprehensive list of community resources, visit the Student Support Community Resources page and for an extended catalogue of online resources, see the New and Returning Student Orientation Shell in the Mental Health and Wellness folder.

 Online mental health resources and apps